Odyseus/CinnamonTools/__app__/data/python_modules/xlets_settings/README.rst

         I finally figure out why in Cinnamon's implementation the ``options`` option is implemented in an *unnatural* way.
 It's because when the widgets are generated from definitions found in a settings-schema.json file, the values can be defined in the type that is needed (integer, float, string or boolean).
 Then, when the widget is built, the type is extracted from the values themselves.
 Since I inverted the ``options`` option into a *natural* behavior, I broke that very clever feature, and that's why I exposed the ``valtype`` option; to be able to explicitly set a type for an option.

+- **appchooser**: A new widget that allows to select an application from the list of installed applications on a system.
+The value stored in the setting for this widget is the application ID (the name of its .desktop file).
+- **applist**: A new widget that allows to store a list of unique applications that can be selected from the list of installed applications on a system.
+The value stored in the setting for this widget is an array with the list application IDs (the name of their .desktop files).

 Limitations of this implementation
 ----------------------------------